Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Antifreeze (Ethylene Glycol)

 The course of ethylene glycol poisoning can be divided into three characteristic phases, each accompanied by specific symptoms:

 In the first phase (30 minutes to 12 hours after ingestionIngestion refers to the intake of substances through the mouth and their delivery to the digestive tract.
-In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems.), ethylene glycol primarily affects the central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
+In dogs and cats, the ingestion of toxic substances, foreign objects, or incompatible foods can lead to health problems.), ethylene glycol initially affects the central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
 It is responsible for processing information and controls most functions of the body and behavior..
 Animals show symptoms similar to alcohol poisoning: ataxia (unsteady gait), coordination disorders, behavioral changes, increased thirst (polydipsiaPolydipsia refers to an increased feeling of thirst and increased fluid intake.
-It can be a symptom of various diseases, including diabetes mellitus and kidney disease.), increased urination (polyuriaPolyuria refers to a significantly increased urine output.
-It can be a symptom of various diseases, including diabetes mellitus, kidney disease, and hormonal disorders.), vomiting, and lethargy.
-In severe cases, seizures, impaired consciousness, and even comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
+It can be a symptom of various diseases, including diabetes mellitus and kidney disease.), increased urination (polyurie), vomiting, and lethargy.
+In severe cases, seizures, clouded consciousness, or even a comaA coma is a deep state of unconsciousness where an individual cannot be awakened and does not respond to stimuli.
 In dogs and cats, it can be caused by severe illnesses, poisoning, or neurological problems. can occur during this phase.

 In cats, poisoning often progresses faster and with less pronounced neurological symptoms in the first phase, which can make diagnosisA diagnosis is the identification of a disease or condition by its symptoms and/or results from diagnostic tests.
 It is the first step in the management and treatment of patients. more difficult.